-When searchers include a lot of terms within a query, the number of results that might match it often tends to decrease, and sometimes those queries include extra terms that really have little informational significance, and don’t describe their actual informational needs.
+When searchers include a lot of terms within a query, the number of results that might match it often tends to decrease, and sometimes those queries include extra terms that have little informational significance and don’t describe their actual informational needs.

 Consider the query [information about Mazda cars], and whether or not the terms “information,” and “about” really help a searcher who wants to learn more about Mazda cars.
-They really are insignificant query terms because there may be many very relevant pages about that brand of car that doesn’t include either term.
+They are insignificant query terms because there may be many very relevant pages about that brand of car that doesn’t include either term.

-The patent goes into a fair amount of detail about how terms within queries might be analyzed to see whether or not they are significant, on the basis of previous similar queries performed by other searchers.
+The patent goes into a fair amount of detail about how terms within queries might be analyzed to see whether or not they are significant, based on previous similar queries performed by other searchers.
 It also includes a few examples as well.

 This particular patent describes how Google might analyze insignificant query terms within a search, and to remove those terms as an absolute requirement to be included within documents selected to be shown as results to a searcher.

-The bigger lesson though is to have a sense of when Google might boost some search results and diminish others based upon a number of different factors, especially when you’re doing keyword research.
+The bigger lesson though is to have a sense of when Google might boost some search results and diminish others based upon several different factors, especially when you’re doing keyword research.